 - Design and prep a minimum of three meetings for the semester.

 - We will create a site on the CUNY Academic Commons for each FIG. Your webpage will link to your Commons site.
 Please edit the homepage of this site, adding a description of your FIG and pictures, if you'd like (sample Commons homepage).
 KCeL has kindly created a video, How to Edit the Home Page of a FIG, to help you do this.
 If you need further assistance, please contact Janine or Jocelyn.

 - Create a doodle or google poll with your available meeting times and send the link to it to Jocelyn, who will embed it in your flyer and email your flyer to all faculty and staff during the first two weeks of classes.

-- Once your flyer has gone out, check responses to your doodle poll (don't wait too long of responder's availability might change!) and schedule your meetings with Jocelyn, who will put them on the calendar.
-Meetings take place in KCTL or, if relevant, KCeL.
-We also sometimes have access to two additional rooms if M391 is booked, but, as FIGs are KCTL events, meetings do not take place outside of those options.
-Please be sure to check that we have a room available before you tell participants your planned meeting times.
+- Once your flyer has gone out, check responses to your doodle poll (don't wait too long of responders' availability might change!) and schedule your meetings with Jocelyn, who will put them on the calendar.
+Meetings take place in KCTL or, if relevant, KCeL, or virtually.
+As FIGs are KCTL events, meetings do not take place outside of those options.
+Please be sure to check that we have a room available before you tell participants your planned face-to-face meeting times.
 If you have a number of people available at two different times, please consider offering each session twice in order to accommodate more folks; it only takes an extra hour to facilitate a session that has already been designed.

 - Create a group email for those who responded to your poll; you can then add additional people who come to the meetings so you can keep in touch with your core group.